uport-project/veramo-website/docs/guides/create_plugin.md

 ---
 id: create_plugin
-title: Create Plugin
+title: Custom Plugin
-sidebar_label: Create Plugin
+sidebar_label: Custom Plugin
 ---

 This guide will show you how to create a custom plugin for Veramo.